-Blog isn’t a page.
-It is the listing consisting all your blog posts.
+The blog isn’t a page.
+It is the listing consisting of all your blog posts.

 Draft a good blogging strategy and write about what your customers are searching for before buying the offerings of your niche.

-Testimonials page is where your happy customers leave feedback about their good experience with your brand.
-This is a good social validation technique and helps in gaining the trust of the prospective customers.
+The testimonials page is where your happy customers leave feedback about their good experience with your brand.
+This is a good social validation technique and helps in gaining the trust of prospective customers.

 The terms and conditions page tells the visitors what terms and conditions he must agree to abide by in order to use your website and offerings.